pnnl/lamellar-runtime/README.md

 -------
 The examples are designed to be run  with at least 2 processes (via either ROFI or shmem backends), but most will work on with a single process using the "local" lamellae.
 Here is a simple proceedure to run the tests that assume a compute cluster and [SLURM](https://slurm.schedmd.com) job manager.
 Please, refer to the job manager documentation for details on how to run commands on different clusters.
 Lamellar grabs job information (size, distribution, etc.) from the job manager and runtime launcher (e.g., MPI, please refer to the BUILDING REQUIREMENTS section for a list of tested software versions).

-Rofi Instructions (multi process, multi node)
+Lamellar Instructions (multi process, multi node)
 ---------------------------------------------

 1. Allocates two compute nodes on the cluster: